enasequence/read_docs/faq_metagenomes.rst

 Metagenomic assembly quality
 ============================

-You will notice three attributes that are mandatory for all binned and MAG sample submissions:
+You will notice three attributes that are mandatory for all binned and MAG sample submissions.

-1. **Assembly Quality** - this is valid only as one of the following three sentences which best describes an assembly:
+1. **Assembly Quality** - this is valid only as one of the following three sentences which best describes an assembly.

     - Single contiguous sequence without gaps or ambiguities with a consensus error rate equivalent to Q50 or better
     - Multiple fragments where gaps span repetitive regions.
 Presence of the 23S, 16S, and 5S rRNA genes and at least 18 tRNAs
     - Many fragments with little to no review of assembly other than reporting of standard assembly statistics